Skip to main content

 RMS Voltage

-RMS (Root Mean Square) voltage is a way of expressing the effective value of an alternating current (AC) voltage.
-It represents the equivalent DC voltage that would deliver the same power to a load.
-In this case, the given RMS voltage of 80.0 V indicates the effective voltage supplied by the AC source to the L-R-C circuit.
+RMS (Root Mean Square) voltage is a measure of the effective value of an alternating voltage, which is equivalent to a DC voltage that would deliver the same power to a load.
+It is used in AC circuits to calculate power because it accounts for the varying nature of AC voltage over time.

 Recommended video: